ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 {NOTE: }
-Since different cleanup tasks handle the removal of deleted and expired documents and the removal of expired atomic guards, it may heppen that atomic guards of removed documents would linger in the compare exchange entries list a short while longer before they are removed.
+Since different cleanup tasks handle the removal of deleted and expired documents and the removal of expired atomic guards, it may happen that atomic guards of removed documents would linger in the compare exchange entries list a short while longer before they are removed.